leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

 <span class="success">●</span> jumps over <span class="error">●</span>
 </pre>

-Most programming languages only support functions, and when we use them, we have to resort to an encoding similar to `⇨/function`, but PLT Redex supports relations that are not functions, so we can define the `⇨` relation directly.
+Most programming languages only support functions, and when we use them, we have to resort to an encoding similar to `⇨/function`, but PLT Redex supports relations that may not be functions, so we can define the `⇨` relation directly.
 Among the different PLT Redex forms for defining relations, the first we encounter is [`reduction-relation`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=reduction-relation#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._reduction-relation%29%29):

 <aside markdown="1">
 The `reduction-relation` form returns the reduction relation as a value, unlike the other forms we discussed so far that assign names, for example, `define-language` and `define-metafunction`.
 If we want to assign a name to a reduction relation, we need to use `define`: